 Health: There are a few major health concerns in Egypt for travellers such as Waterborne, foodborne and other infectious diseases.
 I would recommend that you contact your doctor a few weeks before you travel as in some cases you need to start any medication a few days before your trip or you may need to get a vaccination.
 The tap water is generally unsafe to drink, its recommend to only drink bottled water.

 Unsure about travelling during COVID?
 Check out the COVID travel requirements and restrictions for Egypt.
+If you require a vise for entry, check out eVisa Egypt.

 Articles on Egypt